Why Koreans Got "Younger" in June 2023: A Guide to Age Math Worldwide

 Next birthday in: 7 days!Age Counting Systems Around the World

-- Western system — Age starts at 0 at birth, increases on each birthday
+- Western system: age starts at 0 at birth, increases on each birthday.
+This is the international standard

-- Korean age (만 나이 vs 세는 나이) — Korea officially switched to the international age system (만 나이) in June 2023, ending the traditional system where babies were 1 at birth
+- Korean age (만 나이 vs 세는 나이): Korea officially switched to international age (만 나이) on June 28, 2023, ending the traditional system where babies were 1 at birth

-- East Asian age (数え年) — Traditional system in Japan/China where you're 1 at birth and age increases on New Year's Day
+- East Asian age (数え年): traditional system in Japan and China where you are 1 at birth and age increases on New Year's Day

-- Lunar calendar age — Some cultures calculate age based on lunar calendar birthdays
+- Lunar calendar age: some cultures calculate age based on lunar calendar birthdays, shifting celebrations by weeks each year

 Age Calculator

-- Legal purposes — voting age, drinking age, retirement age, contract eligibility
+- Legal eligibility: voting age, drinking age, retirement age, contract validity

-- Medical records — pediatric development milestones, vaccination schedules, age-adjusted health metrics
+- Medical records: pediatric milestones, vaccination schedules, age-adjusted health metrics

-- Immigration — visa and citizenship eligibility often depends on exact age
+- Immigration: visa and citizenship eligibility often hinges on age down to the day

-- A billion seconds old = approximately 31 years, 8 months
+- A billion seconds old equals approximately 31 years and 8 months

-- Leap year babies (Feb 29) legally celebrate on Feb 28 or March 1 in non-leap years
+- People born on February 29 legally celebrate on February 28 or March 1 in non-leap years

-- The oldest verified person lived 122 years and 164 days
+- The oldest verified person in recorded history lived 122 years and 164 days

-- Your 'golden birthday' is when your age matches your birth date (e.g., turning 15 on the 15th)
+- Your "golden birthday" is when your age matches the date of your birth (turning 15 on the 15th)

 Frequently Asked Questions